AIG-ist-tugraz/AO4FMA/README.md

 # AO4FMA

-Source code to accompany the paper "Analysis Operations On The Run: Beyond Static Feature Model Analysis in Constraint-based Recommenders"
+Source code to accompany the paper "Analysis Operations On The Run: Beyond Static Feature Model Analysis in Constraint-based Recommenders" will be presented in [SPLC'23](https://2023.splc.net).

 ## Table of Contents